How to get around in Sri Lanka - Travel like a local

 Sri Lanka isn’t that big, but the roads are few, usually not well maintained and traffic is crazy so driving there yourself can be tricky.
-This means that unless you can afford a private driver, public transport is your primary means of getting from place to place.
-Luckily there’s plenty and all of them are an experience by themselves.
+This means that unless you can afford a private driver, public transport will be your primary means of getting around in Sri Lanka.
+These are the best ways of getting around in Sri Lanka and all of them are an experience in themselves!

 Short on time?
 Pin it for later!

-The track going over Nine Arch Bridge near Ella is one of the most famous and considered to be one of the most beautiful train trips of the world.
+The track going from Kandy to Ella is one of the most famous and considered to be one of the most beautiful train trips of the world and the nearby Nine Arch Bridge is a must visit.
 But we enjoyed the less touristy coastal train going from the southern coast to Colombo at least as much.
 Whichever train route you take, keep in mind that the train is also used by locals for their daily commute and most tourists take the morning train.
 So if you’d like a chance for a window seat or spot close to a doorway we suggest you take the afternoon train to avoid being packed like a can of sardines.

 One of the main reasons why Sri Lankan roads are so dangerous is the many maniacally driven buses.
 But as bus routes cover about 80% of Sri Lanka’s roads, you’ll probably hop on a bus more than once.
 Generally speaking you have two options here; The Central Transport Board (CTB) buses or private buses.
 The (CTB) buses are ran by the government, are very basic and usually lack aircon.
 But they do travel according to a semi reliable schedule and the drivers usually adhere to at least some traffic rules.